When it comes to broadband, the “speed” of your line is not always what’s written on the box.

 These values vary from network to network, but using the measurement above gives us an ideal scenario.

-Calculating the maximum theoretical throughput of your line also uses the round trip time, which for the purposes of this article will be double the expected latency.
+Calculating the maximum theoretical throughput of your line also uses the round trip time.

 We used the TCP throughput calculator on SWITCH.ch to calculate the theoretical maximum throughput of a fibre line in Johannesburg to local and international servers based on latency – as detailed below.